siongui/goef/README.rst

 - Can be used in front-end code via GopherJS_, or local Go program.
 - Can be included in your Go package, or put in a separate package.
 - With limit of max single file size. (only for plain-text files)
-- Support symbolic links (only GenerateGoPackage_ method)
+- Support embedding symbolic links (only GenerateGoPackage_ method)

 How It Works